trey-capps/spot-it/README.md

 - Automating the ETL process

 # Final Dashboard
-Version 1 has been completed and the demo can be found [here] (https://youtu.be/dDmbO5_ccEc)
+Version 1 has been completed and the demo can be found here: https://youtu.be/dDmbO5_ccEc